This is the canonical configuration document for Spooky. It should answer four questions for every setting:

 - Invalid IP address format

-- Invalid backend address format (must be
+- Invalid backend address format (accepted:

 Duplicate backend IDs within a pool